zachdickerson/odin-recipes/README.md

 Add unordered list of ingredients of chicken-curry
 Add ordered list of step-by-step instructions of chicken-curry Displayed use of <strong> ad <em> tags

+Step 4
+Addtion of two new recipe pages
+Addtion of link on homepage to recipe pages